ericyd/generative-art/README.md

 ## Broken links? 😱

+Did you follow a link from Instagram or elsewhere and get a 404???

 **TLDR**: replace `master` or `main` in the URL with `5f072452563a05ea9fa4e895336504654df5f971` and it should work.

 **Not too long, did read**: Originally I was planning to only write code using [Nannou][].